weleoka/discdex/README.md

 The default files scanned for are: avi mpeg mov mp4 wmv This can easily be changed in the config part of discdex.py

+An entry in the indexing file takes the form:
+Path to device - Device name - Path to file - Name of file - File type - Date modified - Size

 ### Installation
 1. Git clone or download archive and extract.
 2. Make discdex.py executable